 As one who has worked with transportation policy planners on various projects over the past decade and half, I have become aware of the growing backlog of infrastructure needs in the United States, needs that apply to all transportation modes, from roads and bridges, to air traffic control systems and airports, to rail and port facilities.
 Much that was built in the heady days when America believed in the future is now in need of repair or modernization, and in addition we would benefit from new investment in infrastructure like high-speed trains.

 As a report of the outgoing USDOT leadership to the in-coming President of another political party, the recommendations received a predictable reception, which is to say not much of a reception at all.
 For several years the report was available on various Federal Government websites, but access has gradually disappeared.
-So, we are making the report avaialable here for everyone.
+So, we are making the report available here for everyone.
 Here’s the PDF.
-You can also find the report at archives located at MIT and at Whitehouse.gov.
+You can also find the report at archives located at Whitehouse.gov.

 My role in the project was to design and lead one of three national workshops that brought together experts for several days of exploring future trends, possibilities, and recommendations for a long-term vision.
 In doing that work in the Fall of 2000 I met Mark Safford, then of the Volpe National Transportation Systems Center, with whom I later worked on other projects, and who has also been a contributing writer here at Futurist.com.

 Returning to that now ten-year old Vision, I am struck by several things.
 First, the vision was quite bold, and still relevant today.

 - An integrated national transportation system that can economically move anyone and anything, anywhere, anytime, on time;

 - A transportation system without fatalities and injuries; and

 - A transportation system that is not dependent on foreign energy and is compatible with the environment